-We provide free on-call legal assistance and trainings to domestic violence advocates and attorneys representing survivors with employment and housing issues.
+We provide free on-call legal assistance and trainings to domestic violence advocates and attorneys representing survivors with employment and housing issues in California.
 The Housing & Employment Justice program bridges the gap between legal service providers and domestic violence advocates who are assisting survivors to secure and maintain safe housing and employment.